 Remember, it is sin to know what you ought to do and then not do it.~James 4:17 NLT

 We are all able to focus and go after what we really want when we want it.
 Let’s want more of God in this season.
 And let’s do whatever it takes—planning, waking early, and being single-focused in our time with him.

 What’s your big TV?
 When you reflect, what are some things you have pursued more than God?

-Dear Heavenly Father, my devotion and focus to you has been weak at times.
-I’m sorry that I’ve allowed other distractions to crowd out our time together.
-Please help me to do what is right—to serve you and others with more intention and love.
+Dear Heavenly Father, my devotion to You has been weak at times.
+I’m sorry I’ve allowed distractions to crowd out our time together.
+Please help me to do what is right—to serve You and others with more intention and love.

 Copyright2021: Grab God Like a Black Friday Special: Cynthia Mendenhall : All Rights Reserved